divio/divio-cloud-docs/introduction/flavours-php-add-application.rst

 Deploy to the Cloud
 -------------------

-To deploy your changes to the Test server, push your changes, and run a deployment commmand:
+To deploy your changes to the Test server, push your changes, and run a deployment command:

 ..  code-block:: bash